Killaloe Bridge: New bridge crossing

 In the early 21st century, Clare County Council and North Tipperary County Council presented proposals for a new road to bypass Killaloe, including a new Shannon bridge crossing, approximately 1 km south of the existing bridge.
 Amendments were made to the local area plans, and a mechanism for enforcing compulsory purchase order was confirmed in March 2013.

 By 2018, detailed design planning was underway on works for the Killaloe bypass and proposed new bridge.
 As of 2020, roadworks in Killaloe and Ballina were underway, with a proposed "target for the commencement of construction" on the bridge in "Spring 2022".
 A "sod turning" ceremony was held in late 2022.

-The new bridge, named for Brian Boru, was officially open to traffic on 22 May 2025.
+The new bridge, Brian Boru Bridge, officially opened to traffic on 22 May 2025 as part of the Killaloe Bypass.
+Later in 2025, the 18th-century Killaloe Bridge was closed to vehicular traffic.